undervolta/GM-I18n/README.md

 ## Questions & Feature Requests

-If you have any questions or feature requests, please feel free to open an issue on the [GitHub repository](https://github.com/undervolta/GM-I18n/issues).
+If you have any questions or suggestions, feel free to start a discussion on the [GitHub repository](https://github.com/undervolta/GM-I18n/discussions).
+If you have any feature requests or you want to report a bug, feel free to open an issue on the [GitHub repository](https://github.com/undervolta/GM-I18n/issues).

 I'll try my best to answer your questions and implement your feature requests.
 But, please don't expect too much, I'm not a professional programmer and I'm doing this in my free time.

 ## Contributing